BusraFatma/Project_7/README.md

 Speed and Performance: High-speed data transmission allows processing and analyzing large data sets.
 Long-Distance Communication: Provides reliable communication over long distances, ideal for automation applications in extensive areas.

+General Importance of Drivers
+System Integration: Ensures different components work compatibly, contributing to the smooth operation of complex automation systems.
+Efficiency and Performance: Proper use of drivers ensures the system operates with high efficiency and optimal performance.
+Flexibility and Scalability: Facilitates the integration of new devices or technologies into the system, allowing it to adapt to future needs.
+Reliability and Safety: Ensures system components operate correctly and reliably, minimizing interruptions and errors in production processes.